GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex13_presentation.md

 ##### Part 2.2 - Creating a comparison table

-In order to plot the data, we must now create a table that links the start and stop positions between the two *dna_seq* objects.
+In order to plot the data, we must now create a table that links the start and stop positions between the two *dna_seg* objects.
 To do this, we will import the `.txt` files from before, then use several functions from the `tidyverse` libraries to create a single matched table.

 Import the data, and append the annotation and coordinate data.
 This is done using two functions from base `R` - `read.table` and `cbind` (column bind, to merge two data.frames).
 We then pass the resulting data.frame through the `select` function to extract only the columns we are interested in.